microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraLifecyclePolicyGroup.md

 ## Description

-the Get-EntraLifecyclePolicyGroup retrieves the lifecycle policy object to which a group belongs.
+The Get-EntraLifecyclePolicyGroup retrieves the lifecycle policy object to which a group belongs.

 ## Examples